Before & After: The Bird House Reveal - Toronto Home Transformation

 This reveal has been in the works for what feels like forever.
-When designing a space outside of the city, the distance causes delays in more ways than one.
+When designing a space outside of Toronto, the distance causes delays in more ways than one.
 I decided to wait to photograph the many renovations happening here simultaneously.

 I am so excited to reveal this set of before and afters to you finally.
-This post shows the latest collection of renos; the entire project can be viewed here.
+This post shows the latest collection of renos from one of our favourite projects - a sprawling home just outside the city that challenged us in the best possible ways.
+The entire project can be viewed here.

 The Primary Bathroom